y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 14, 2022</time> Did not have too much time left in the day for KENKEN, so I just did two hard 6x6s with unlimited checks.

 - <time>Aug 13, 2022</time> ~11 minutes for all correct.

 - <time>Aug 12, 2022</time> 4 checks for two hard 6x6s.